 But most impressively, the package included a binder documenting Joshie’s “extended stay” with pictures of him getting a massage at the spa, sunbathing by the pool, meeting other stuffed animal “friends,” and even working the hotel security cameras!

-Takeaway: The Ritz-Carlton staff put in the extraordinary effort to make the young boy happy and turn a negative situation into an amazing memory for the family – who will remember this experience forever.
+Takeaway: The Ritz-Carlton staff made an extraordinary effort to make the young boy happy and turn a negative situation into an amazing memory for the family, who will remember this experience forever.
 It’s a great example of the hotel chain’s renowned customer service philosophy of going above and beyond expectations.
 So remember, there are always efforts you can make to ensure that your customer support stands out.

 Among other things, Amazon is known for its customer-friendly return and replacement policies.
 The company prioritizes quick resolution of issues, usually shipping replacement items immediately, providing prepaid return labels, or even letting the customer keep the wrong shipment.
 This practice is a key aspect of Amazon’s customer service model and is frequently praised by customers.